crunchable/api-docs/source/index.md

 ## Using webhooks

-If you want to avoid polling the server for responses, you can specify a webhook and crunchable will POST the completed request back to you as soon as it's ready.
+If you want to avoid polling the server for responses, you can specify a webhook and Heat will POST the completed request back to you as soon as it's ready.
 To specify a webhook simply add the **hook_url** parameter

 `{`<br>